lalitmm/contact-form-7-elavon-add-on/trunk/readme.txt

 == Description ==
 = Overview =

-This PayPal plugin seamlessly integrates Elavon with Contact Form 7.
+This plugin seamlessly integrates Elavon with Contact Form 7.

-Watch this 1 minute video of how the plugin works:

 []